 2. Click on Insights.

-To view insights for specific posts, go to your profile, tap on a post, then tap View Insights below the image or video:
+To view insights for specific posts, go to your profile, tap on a post, then tap on View Insights below the image or video:

 Google Analytics is a free dashboard tool that measures website performance.
 It lets you see who visits your site, how they got there, and what they do while they're on it.